 When we are open and honest about our faith, we can lovingly point others to Christ.

 The mission at CandidlyChristian.com is to be open and honest about our faith and our struggles while we encourage other women in their walk with God.
 Our hope is that we can come together to love one another as Jesus loves us.

 Candid Christianity is all about real women, with real faith, sharing real life.
 Tweet This

 Here are several ways you can join in:

 - Use #CandidlyChristian on social media when sharing about your struggles as a Christian woman, or about your need for Jesus.

 - Join the conversation on our blog or social media.

 - Subscribe to our mailing list to stay up to date.

 Get the Book

-Our book, Candid Conversations, is coming in August of 2018.
+Our book, Candid Conversations, is coming August 13th, 2018.
 Stay tuned for more details.